Matrix views

 - A slice of a

-instance that is a view over the matrix rows selected from the former slice.
-Similarly forColumnSlice
+RowsSliceinstance returns anotherRowsSliceinstance that is a view over the matrix rows selected from the former slice.
+Similarly forColumnSlice.

 - A slice of a